How to Hang Pictures Evenly Every Time

 How To Hang Heavy Wall Art Evenly

-For any heavy wall art, you want to use picture hangers.
+For any heavy frames, you want to use picture hangers.
 These are simply metal plates with holes for the nails that better spread the weight over a larger area of drywall.
-They are super easy to use and work great for heavy pictures.
+They are super easy to use and work great for smaller pieces as well as heavy pictures.
 The last thing you want is your artwork to fall and the glass to shatter.

-For anything over one or two pounds, I like to use these hooks that can be found in the picture hanging kit I mentioned above: Picture Hanging Kit (CLICK HERE for the current price.)
+For anything over one or two pounds, I like to use these hooks specifically for heavier pieces that can be found in the picture hanging kit I mentioned above: Picture Hanging Kit (CLICK HERE for the current price.)

 How To Fix a Nail Hole That is Too Big